efreesen/active_repository/README.md

 # ActiveRepository

-ActiveRepository is designed so you can build your Business Models without depending on any ORM, it by default saves your data in memory using ActiveHash (https://github.com/zilkey/active_hash) gem.
+ActiveRepository was designed so you can build your Business Models without depending on any ORM.
+It by default saves your data in memory using ActiveHash (https://github.com/zilkey/active_hash).
 Then when you decides which ORM you want to use you only have to connect ActiveRepository with it.

-Actually it only works with ActiveRecord, we are working to give mongoid suppoort.
+Presently it only works with ActiveRecord.
+We are working on mongoid support.

-It also has the advantage of letting you test directly in memory, no need to save data in disk.
-This gives a great boost on your test suite speed.
+It also has the advantage of letting you test directly in memory, with no need to save data on disk, which gives a great boost to your test suite speed.

 ## Requirements